AntonIVT/Optimization/README.md

 ### Get function optimization

-As you can see on the previous benchmark the most significant function is *get*.
+As you can see on the *Figure 2* the most significant function is *get*.
 This is how *get* function looked before:
 ```C++
 ValueType* HashTable_get(HashTable *ths, KeyType key)